SEND [Special Education Needs & Disabilities] Information Report 2016/17

-How accessible is the college environment?
+How accessible is the School environment?

 [NB Every school/academy must have an up to date Accessibility Plan which is reviewed periodically by Governors]

-- The college buildings are wheelchair accessible.
+- The buildings are wheelchair accessible.

 - An Accessibility Plan is in place and periodically reviewed by governors.